A platform built for 2020

 What I'd do differently.

-This project came with inherent constraints — high public visibility, urgent timelines, and constantly shifting requirements.
-Given more time, I would have pushed for deeper discovery before design and closer alignment between content and design timelines.
+This project came with inherent constraints, high public visibility, urgent timelines, and constantly shifting requirements.
 We often handed off to development before copy was finalized, which created downstream friction.
+The rollout of a company-wide design system added another layer of complexity.
+Developers needed time to implement new components properly while also meeting deadlines of changing needs.

 Our biggest usability gains came when those constraints eased and we had room to be more deliberate.
 That said, the team adapted remarkably well under pressure.
 We iterated quickly, stayed aligned, and delivered when it mattered most.
 With more time and breathing room, the process could have been smoother — but I'm proud of what we shipped together.